yadiqian/type-inference/README.md

 ## Testing the code
 There are 79 tests in ```typeInf.plt```, which contains unit tests for most predicates, and 20 tests in ```infer.plt```, which contains 20 tests for ```infer``` predicate only.
-To load the test file, do
+To load the test file in SWI prolog interpreter, do
 ```
 ["typeInf.plt"].
 ```